DeepFusionAI/social-distance-detector/STUDENT-proposal-template.md

 ### **Final Week**

 At this stage you should finish up your project and ensure that you have code submitted to your organization.
-Our main criteria to define your project as a success is submission of code advancements before the end of GSoC.
+Our main criteria to define your project as a success is submission of code advancements before the end of WoC.

 ## Development Experience